A Scalable Bayesian Spatiotemporal Model for Water Level Predictions using a Nearest Neighbor Gaussian Process Approach: Application

-Overall, the model demonstrated capacity to predict water level at unobserved locations, including for future days.
+Overall, the model demonstrated the capacity to predict water levels at unobserved locations, including for future days.
 It successfully captured the general temporal patterns of water level variation across most unseen locations.
-However, for some unobserved locations (stations 18002, 18019, 23030, 25001 and 29002), the predictions were conservative and failed to capture the scale of the variability of water levels, particularly, struggling to accurately predict the peak events.
-Additionally, at some sites (station 14121 and 22009), the model overestimate the water level fluctuations.
+However, for some unobserved locations (stations 18002, 18019, 23030, 25001 and 29002), the predictions were conservative and failed to capture the scale of the variability of water levels, particularly struggling to accurately predict the peak events.
+Additionally, at some sites (stations 14121 and 22009), the model overestimates the water level fluctuations.
 These inconsistencies suggest that while the model generally performs well for unobserved locations, further refinement may be necessary to accommodate localised hydrological behaviour and site-specific characteristics.